NeoSahadeo/BigDSmallNBlog/posts/howtomakeposts.md

 ```

 ## Step 2
-Create a new markdown file in the app/posts/ folder.
-Be careful, just like every modern child, this is it's identity (your operating system should stop you from creating a duplicated file).
+Create a new markdown file in the posts/ folder (your operating system should stop you from creating a duplicated file).

 ## Step 3
 Copy the text from the template.md and paste that into the newly created file.